Critical Thinking Test

 Core Critical Thinking Skills Assessed

-• Analytical Reasoning: Assess candidates' ability to break down complex information and identify relationships between various components.
-This skill is crucial for making informed decisions based on data and evidence.
+• Analytical Reasoning: Evaluate candidates' capacity to dissect complex information and draw logical conclusions.
+This skill is vital for interpreting data and understanding underlying trends.

 How to Use This Critical Thinking Skill Test